Learn how to WorkCast's Monitored webinar service can work give you extra support for your events.

-With our Monitored service, you are still responsible for the event setup and delivery of the event within the platform.
-The WorkCast support team will help you through this process and will also provide support during your live event through our event monitoring station.
-So you'll have help and guidance when you need it.
-However, you take ownership of the event and make sure your presenters know what to do and how to do it.
+The WorkCast Support team can help you through this process; they can point you to the relevant Insite pages (including step-by-step guides) or help you directly.
+They will also provide support during your live event through our event monitoring station meaning you will be able to request help and guidance when you need it.
+However, you take ownership of the event and must make sure your presenters know what to do and how to do it.

-Main Event Structure:
+Main Event Structure

 - Creating your Event

-- Creating your Presentation
+- Creating your Content

 - Before your Event